rails/rails/guides/source/getting_started.md

 ### Installing Rails

-To install Rails, use the +gem install+ command provided by RubyGems:
+To install Rails, use the `gem install` command provided by RubyGems:

 ```bash
 # gem install rails